UnoRoute/vscode-nativescript-extend/README.md

 # How to use Nativescript Extend

-- Install Nativescript Extend from VScode marketplace
+- Install Nativescript Extend from VScode marketplace.
-- Active the extension
+- Active the extension.
-- Create/run a Nativescript project
+- Create/run a Nativescript project.
-- Nativescript detects a NS project and auto enable the emulator and ask to add xml validation for the project
+- Nativescript detects a NS project and auto enable the emulator and ask to add xml validation for the project.
-- Right click on the explorer panel area and create your prefered project framework
+- Right click on the explorer panel area and create your prefered project framework page.
-- Open a xml/html/vue file and get Nativescript Extend snippet
+- Open a xml/html/vue file and get Nativescript Extend snippet on by defualt.
-- type NS for widget and layouts
+- Type NS prefix for widget and layouts snippets.
-- type your prefered attributes.
-Attributes dont need any prefix
+- Type your prefered attributes.
+Attributes dont need any prefix.

 # MIT License